 - 1. Where the manufacturer has not prescribed tolerances or permitted variations in its maintenance schedule recommendations then the permitted variations to maintenance periods described in sub-paragraphs 4 (a) to (e) shall apply.
-The Operator may vary the periods prescribed by this Schedule provided that such variations are within the limits of the sub-paragraphs. - 2.
+The Operator may vary the periods prescribed by this Schedule provided that such variations are within the limits of the subparagraphs - 2.
 When the manufacturer has prescribed tolerances or permitted variations then these will apply.
 The details must be specified in this Schedule.
 The Operator may vary the periods prescribed by this Schedule provided that such variations are within the manufacturer's permitted tolerances or permitted variations.
 Sub-paragraphs 4 (a) to (e) shall not apply to this type of variations. - 3.
 Variations shall be permitted only when the periods prescribed by this Schedule (or documents in support of this Schedule) cannot be complied with due to circumstances which could not reasonably have been foreseen by the Operator. - 4.
-The decision to vary any of the prescribed periods shall be made only by the Operator or its contracted organisation for the management of Maintenance Schedule.
-Particulars of every variation so made shall be entered in the appropriate Log Book(s).

-(a) Items Controlled by Flying Hours

-Period Involved Maximum Variation of the Prescribed Period (i) 5000 flying hours or less 10% (ii) More than 5000 flying hours 500 flying hours

-(b) Items Controlled by Calendar Time
+The decision to vary any of the prescribed periods shall be made only by the Operator or its contracted organization for the management of Maintenance Schedule.
+Particulars of every variation so made shall be entered in the appropriate Log Book(s). - a.
+Items Controlled by Flying Hours i.
+5000 flying hours or less 10% ii.
+More than 5000 flying hours 500 flying hours b.
+Items Controlled by Calendar Time exceeding 3 years iii.
+More than 3 years 3 months c.
+Items Controlled by Landing/Cycles